Frequently Asked Questions

 • If admitted, will I have the opportunity to visit the Department?

-• Yes, we have two visitation weekends, which are typically in February and March.
+• Yes, we usually hold 1-2 visitation events, typically in February and/ or March, and they would usually begin Thursday afternoon and end on Saturday evening or Sunday morning.
 Students traveling from within the United States are invited to tour the department and campus, as well as meet with faculty and current students.

 • When will I receive a decision on my application?